HeqetLabs/HeqetLabs.github.io/_posts/2015-2-8-prototype-1.md

 It cuts pretty straight, but you also have to not be a moron and feed the router so that it pushes the post into the fence instead of pulling it away...
 ![Jig cut](/images/posts/2015/02/08/jig-cut.jpg)

-Finally, I skipped the ring terminals and instead put a small piece of plastic cut from a clamshell package between the probes to isolate them.
+Finally, I skipped the ring terminals and just wrapped wire around the screws.
+I put a small piece of plastic cut from a clamshell package between the probes to isolate them.
 I also assembled everything with a heavy dose of silicone caulk, which waterproofs the inside of the sensor and gives us a much speedier reaction time.
 One side effect of this is that our ideal voltage divider resistance has changed, so that 330 ohm resistor will probably get much smaller.
 ![Silicone](/images/posts/2015/02/08/2-silicone.jpg)